yu-ming-chen/tp/docs/DeveloperGuide.md

 (Contributed by Wen Hao)

-This section talks about how budget and expenditure cards are rendered within the List View UI component on the GUI of NUSave.
+This section elaborates on how budget and expenditure cards are rendered within the List View UI component on the GUI of NUSave.

 As there is a need to constantly re-render the contents within the List View to reflect user changes, we have adopted the **Observer Pattern** so that data can be sent from the `Model` component to the `UI` component efficiently.
 Using the JavaFX API, the List View is binded to an `ObservableList`